 Pamela holds a college diploma in Forest Technology, specializing in Forest Management from CEGEP de Rimouski.

-As a research and development forester, Storm is responsible for leading several applied research projects in collaboration with a variety of partners and clients.
-She is responsible for ensuring NHRI’s research efforts meet the highest industry standards and that results are timely and aligned with the needs of our clients.
-Storm’s current research at NHRI focuses on artificial regeneration of maple and climate adaptation.
+Storm started with us as a research and development forester, and as such Storm is still responsible for leading applied research projects in collaboration with a variety of partners and clients.
+Storm’s current research at NHRI focuses on artificial regeneration of maple and adaptive silviculture.

 At NHRI, Pierre is called upon to lead the field work associated with selected research projects.
 He also contributes to our mobilization activities and works with collaborators, partners, and clients to identify and implement silvicultural solutions to pressing forestry issues.